Risk Management in Trading: How to Never Blow Your Account

 Post-Trade Log trade in a journal with emotional state noted Clean data for monthly review

-Common Pitfalls and Evasion Tactics
+Pitfalls and Evasion

 The most dangerous trap is Over-Leveraging.
 Using 1:100 or 1:500 leverage provided by some offshore brokers is a recipe for instant liquidation.
 Professional accounts typically rarely exceed 1:10 effective leverage.
 If your broker offers high leverage, treat it as a tool for capital efficiency, not as a license to trade larger sizes.
 Another mistake is Moving Stop-Losses.
 Widening a stop-loss as price approaches it is the ultimate "sin" in trading.
 This behavior signals that the trader has shifted from a probability-based mindset to a "hope-based" mindset.
 To avoid this, use automated trailing stops provided by platforms like NinjaTrader, which move the stop-loss according to logic, not emotion.
 Finally, ignoring Slippage and Spread.
 In low-liquidity environments, a stop-loss might execute 5-10 pips away from your intended price.
 Always calculate your risk based on a "worst-case" fill.
 If the spread on an asset is more than 10% of your target profit, the trade is mathematically unattractive and should be skipped.